nilearn/nilearn/doc/development.rst

 * Want to contribute code ?
 Thank you very much!
 For new features, please be sure to create an issue first, to discuss whether it can be included and its specifications.
-If you have time to help dealing with known issues check `Good first issues <https://github.com/nilearn/nilearn/labels/Good%20first%20issue>`_ to get started, `known bugs <https://github.com/nilearn/nilearn/labels/Bug>`_ or `proposed enhancements <https://github.com/nilearn/nilearn/labels/Enhancement>`_.
+If you have time to help deal with known issues check `Good first issues <https://github.com/nilearn/nilearn/labels/Good%20first%20issue>`_ to get started, `known bugs <https://github.com/nilearn/nilearn/labels/Bug>`_ or `proposed enhancements <https://github.com/nilearn/nilearn/labels/Enhancement>`_.